Committed to Quality

 Top 10% in Class

-Our hospital ranked in the top 10% of 797 inpatient rehabilitation facilities in the Uniform Data System for Medical Rehabilitation (UDSMR®) database in 2013.
+Our hospital ranked in the top 10% of 783 inpatient rehabilitation facilities in the Uniform Data System for Medical Rehabilitation (UDSMR®) database in 2013 and 2014.

 UDSMR® is a non-profit group that evaluates rehabilitation hospitals on their delivery of quality care that is effective, efficient, timely and patient-centered.
 We utilize UDSMR® measurement tools to evaluate and track our patients’ progress through the rehabilitation process and then benchmark our performance against national data.
 This recognition confirms our ability to assist our patients in achieving excellent outcomes helping them return to home and work in shorter periods of time.